Ken Avery begins his 22nd year as Gardener.

 At the Board meeting following the annual meeting, new officers elected were: Lynn Deweese, President; Lynne Holman, Vice President; Secretary - open; Caroline Price, Treasurer.

-In the Summer issue of The Fringed Gentian™ (Vol. 28 No. 3 Summer 1980 ) President Lynn Deweese recalled his first experiences with the Garden going back to 1959.
-There was a summary of where Garden visitors had come from - 20 different countries and 30 states in 1979.
+In the summer issue of The Fringed Gentian™ (Vol. 28 No. 3 Summer 1980) President Lynn Deweese recalled his first experiences with the Garden going back to 1959.
+There was also listed a summary of where Garden visitors had come from - 20 different countries and 30 states in 1979.
 The long-promised self-guided tour brochures were taking longer to produce and would now not be ready until 1981.
 In addition the cost was going up and the Friends added $500 to the amount already given for printing to cover 5000 copies.
-Mary Maguire Lerman wrote an article on Wild Sarsaparilla and a request was made for a new newsletter editor now that Mr. Deweese was Friends President.
+Mary Maguire Lerman wrote an article on Wild Sarsaparilla and a request was made for a new newsletter editor now that Mr. Deweese was Friends president.
 Also the position of Secretary needed to be filled.

-It was also noted the Parks Superintendent Charles Spears left the position in August for other employment, after having been appointed only early last year.
+It was also noted that Parks Superintendent Charles Spears left the position in August for other employment, after having been appointed only early last year.